kasslent/clc-digital-skills/_lessons/module-6.1.md

 There are literally 1000s of free WordPress themes available for download in the WordPress directory found under **Appearance > Themes**, **Add New**.
 Click on the thumbnail to see a preview, get info or install a new theme.

-##Exercise: Getting to know WordPress
+##EXERCISE: Getting to know WordPress
 >Let's spend the remainder of the class trying out different themes, adding content and getting used to and exploring the WordPress framework.

 ####Resources